Driving Language: Metaphors for Cars in Conversation

 Example 2: “They encountered a roadblock in their negotiations, which delayed the deal.”

-Read Also More: Metaphors for Buildings: Creative Comparisons
+Read Also More: Unified Success: Strong Metaphors for Teamwork

 Explanation: This metaphor compares obstacles to physical barriers on a road, highlighting issues that impede progress.